 You are spoilt for choice with multiple restaurants to choose from within the area.
 Two highly rated spots nearby are Murgatroyds which is a diner-style fish and chips restaurant and Il-Sogno which specialises in Italian cuisine.

-Just off Cemetery Road towards the north end you have the Tarnfield car park (LS19 7UR) and also off Cemetery Road towards the south end there is another Tarnfield car park (LS19 7T).
-Both are free for 2 hours.
+Just off Cemetery Road towards the north end you have the Tarnfield car park, postcode: LS19 7UR (Google Map Link).
+This is free for 2 hours.

-There is also parking available at the activity centre (LS19 7UP) with disabled parking available.
+There is also parking available at the activity centre, postcode: LS19 7UP (Google Map Link) with disabled parking available.

 The entrance and paths around Yeadon Tarn are well maintained and are accessible via wheelchair and are pushchair friendly.
 There are disabled toilets in the tarn activity centre and there is a disabled toilet next to the public toilets towards the south of the park (a RADAR key is required for this toilet).